 - Catechesis of the Good Shepherd: K-3rd graders participate in this Montessori faith formation program, bringing to life aspects of the Mass, the sacraments, and the liturgical calendar in a hands-on, age-appropriate way.

 - Latin: begins in Kindergarten and runs all the way to 8th grade.
 Studying Latin provides a strong foundation for future language learning, improves English grammar and vocabulary, and exposes children to the language of the Church.
-Our 8th graders who do well can place into the second year of Latin in high school – or go on to study any other foreign language.
+Historically, our rigorous study of the language has prepared our graduates well for high school Latin or other world languages.

 - Humanities: is taught as an integrated mix of history, literature, and writing, focuses on the time period each grade studies.

 - Math: (Sadlier) for our elementary and middle school students, helps develop linear, logical thinking, and problem-solving ability.
 Our 8th graders who take Algebra have the opportunity to receive high school credit.